Across the Universe

 "Across the Universe" is a song by the English rock band the Beatles.
 It was written by John Lennon and credited to Lennon–McCartney.
-The song first appeared on the 1969 various artists' charity compilation album No One's Gonna Change Our World and later, in a different form, on their 1970 album Let It Be, the group's final released album.
+The song first appeared on the 1969 various artists' charity compilation album No One's Gonna Change Our World and later, in a different form, on their 1970 album Let It Be, the group's final released studio album.
 The original version featured on two different albums both titled Rarities: a 1978 British release and a 1980 US release.
 It was also included on their 1988 album Past Masters, Volume Two.

 The song has been covered by many artists, including David Bowie on his 1975 album Young Americans, which featured contributions from Lennon.

 Composition

-One night in 1967, the phrase "words are flowing out like endless rain into a paper cup" came to Lennon after listening to the voice of his then-wife Cynthia.
+One night in 1967, the phrase "words are flowing out like endless rain into a paper cup" came to Lennon after listening to the voice of his then-wife Cynthia:

 The flavour of the song was heavily influenced by Lennon's and the Beatles' interest in Transcendental Meditation in late 1967 – early 1968, when the song was composed.
-Based on this, he added the mantra "Jai guru deva om" (Sanskrit: जय गुरुदेव ॐ) to the piece, which became the link to the chorus.
-The Sanskrit phrase is a sentence fragment whose words could have many meanings.
-Literally it approximates as "Victory to God divine", "Hail to the divine guru", or the phrase commonly invoked by the late Maharishi Mahesh Yogi in referring to his spiritual teacher, "All glory to Guru Dev".
+On this basis, he added the mantra "Jai guru deva om" (Sanskrit: जय गुरुदेव ॐ) to the piece, which became the link to the chorus.
+The Sanskrit phrase is a tribute to Maharishi Mahesh Yogi's spiritual teacher, "All glory to Guru Dev".

 The song's lyrical structure is straightforward: three repetitions of a unit consisting of a verse, the line "Jai guru deva om" and the line "Nothing's gonna change my world" sung four times.
 The lyrics are highly image-based, with abstract concepts reified with phrases like thoughts "meandering", words "slithering", and undying love "shining".
 The title phrase "across the universe" appears at intervals to finish lines, although it never cadences, always appearing as a rising figure, melodically unresolved.
 It finishes on the leading note; to the Western musical ear, the next musical note would be the tonic and would therefore sound complete.

 In his 1970 interview with Rolling Stone, Lennon referred to the song as perhaps the best, most poetic lyric he ever wrote: "It's one of the best lyrics I've written.
 In fact, it could be the best.
 It's good poetry, or whatever you call it, without chewin' it.
 See, the ones I like are the ones that stand as words, without melody.
 They don't have to have any melody, like a poem, you can read them."